 Welcome to your Parent & Carer dashboard

 We recognise the importance of the involvement and support of parents and carers of all of our students throughout their time at the college.
-The information included within these pages is aimed at keeping you informed about the college and what we expect from students, so that you can participate as effectively as possible in your young persons' education.
-The Guidance and Student Services Team at BHASVIC are here to support all our students.
+The information included within these pages is aimed at keeping you informed about the college and what we expect from students, so that you can participate as effectively as possible in your young person's education.
+The Student Support, Experience and Guidance Team at BHASVIC are here to support all our students.

 Appendix to the College Charter: Parental Expectations of the College

 The purpose of this briefing note is to set out the relationship BHASVIC hopes to have with you as the parent or guardian of a BHASVIC student.
 The documents referred to in the course of it are available on the College website www.bhasvic.ac.uk under ‘Parents & Carers’.
 Alternatively, you may obtain a hard copy by emailing Netti Buswell

 This relationship is very much conditioned by the relationship we strive for with our students.

 As a Sixth Form College, BHASVIC is neither a school in which pupils must be closely supervised, nor a university or workplace where fully adult standards of responsibility exist.

 In their time with us we expect all our young people to grow in their consideration for themselves and for others and to grow towards full adult responsibility.

 We believe that in order to grow in consideration and responsibility, we must offer our students freedom, opportunity and support.
 Freedom is immediately apparent to BHASVIC students as they discover they have free time on their timetables and may be on first-name terms with their teachers and tutor.
 As time goes on, students realise that there are wider opportunities offered by the College – from field trips to Student Union activities in which they can engage and they also realise that important life decisions regarding Higher Education or embarking on a career have to be made.